Minkov/pb-interactive-python/EN/10-While-Loop/06-Infinite-While-Loops.md

   print("Executing: " + command)
 ```

-In the example above, the condition is always `true` because it is never changed.
+In the example above, the condition is always `True` because it is never changed.

 # Example: Finite Loop (Bug Fixed)
 ```py